Slovenia national football team: Individual records

-As of 20 November 2022, 220 players have made at least one appearance for the Slovenian national team.
-With 101 caps, Boštjan Cesar has the most appearances for Slovenia.
-Cesar also started the most matches as captain (39) and had the longest career as a Slovenian international footballer: 15 years, 1 month and 15 days.
-Zlatko Zahovič is the highest-scoring Slovenia player with 35 goals.
+As of 18 November 2025, 239 players have made at least one appearance for the Slovenia national team.
+With 101 caps, Boštjan Cesar has the most appearances for Slovenia; he also had the longest career as a Slovenian international footballer with 15 years, 1 month and 15 days.
+Goalkeeper Jan Oblak started the most matches as the team captain (58), while Zlatko Zahovič is the highest-scoring player with 35 goals.
 Sašo Udovič scored the most goals in a single match, scoring five against Iceland in 1996.